appcues/appcues-android-sdk/README.md

 ## 📝 Documentation

-Full documentation is available at https://docs.appcues.com/
+SDK Documentation is available at https://appcues.github.io/appcues-android-sdk and full Appcues documentation is available at https://docs.appcues.com/

 ## 🎬 Samples